 Popular platforms like Alibaba, DHGate, and Doba come with significant risks, from delayed production to delivering scuffed, chipped, broken furniture and even to selling counterfeit merchandise.
 Any of these poor outcomes can irrevocably damage retailers’ reputations and damage customer loyalty.

 However, leveraging existing relationships with trusted furniture suppliers to expand into dropshipping is a great way to test new products and categories without taking on significant risk.
 You can also find and connect to new suppliers via a dropshipping technology platform.
-For example, the fabric Marketplace team undergoes an extensive research and vetting process to highlight furniture suppliers of superior quality that sell top-quality products and deliver on time.
+For example, the fabric Dropship team undergoes an extensive research and vetting process to highlight furniture suppliers of superior quality that sell top-quality products and deliver on time.

 Once you’ve identified who you want to work with, a modern dropshipping platform should make it easy for you to extend an invitation to your preferred furniture supplier.
 You’ll likely need the supplier’s name, contact information, along with outlined service level agreements SLAs, payment terms, and your ideal launch date.